fakela/glueops-dev-1/docs/deploy-applications/python-app.md

 ## Set Up GitHub Actions for Docker Image Publishing
 GlueOps relies on Docker images to deploy applications.
 We'll set up GitHub Actions to automatically build and publish a Docker image of your Docusaurus website to GitHub Container Registry (GHCR).
-Here's how you can do it As a happy path, we have provided this [Custom Action to push Docker images to GitHub Container Registry](https://github.com/marketplace/actions/build-docker-image-and-push-to-ghcr).
+As a happy path, we have provided this [Custom Action to push Docker images to GitHub Container Registry](https://github.com/marketplace/actions/build-docker-image-and-push-to-ghcr).
 Here's how you can set it up:

 - Create a `.github/workflows` folder.
 - Create a new file named `ghcr.yaml` in the workflows folder.